sloops77/eslint-plugin-better-mutation/readme.md

 ```
 <!-- EXAMPLE_CONFIGURATION:END -->

 ## Rules

 <!-- RULES:START -->
+- [no-mutation](docs/rules/no-mutation.md) - Forbid the use of mutating operators on non-local variables.
+- [no-mutating-methods](docs/rules/no-mutating-methods.md) - Forbid the use of mutating methods on non-local variables such as push or _.remove.
 - [no-mutating-functions](docs/rules/no-mutating-functions.md) - Forbid the use of [`Object.assign() and lodash mutation methods`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) with a non-local variable as first argument.
-- [no-mutating-methods](docs/rules/no-mutating-methods.md) - Forbid the use of mutating methods on non-local variables.
-- [no-mutation](docs/rules/no-mutation.md) - Forbid the use of mutating operators on non-local variables.

 <!-- RULES:END -->